Differential/meteor-uploader/README.md

 ```

 ## S3 Bucket Policy
 Add to your S3 bucket policy to get preview working.
+Change "BUCKET_NAME" to the name of the bucket you're applying the policy to.
 ```JSON
 {
 	"Version": "2008-10-17",